-Luciana Del Mar Flashes Cleavage & Booty In Semi-Sheer Lingerie Set
+Luciana Del Mar Flashes Cleavage In Semi-Sheer Lingerie Set

 "Absolutely stunning," a fourth comment read.

-Luciana previously piqued the interest of her followers when she exposed her busty chest in a neon snakeskin-print bathing suit with daring cutouts.
+Luciana previously piqued the interest of her followers when she showcased her busty chest in a neon snakeskin-print bathing suit with daring cutouts.
 Those pics have reeled in more than 28,000 likes and over 670 comments to date.